Common Rule Changes

 WSU IRB Revised Common Rule (RCR) Training Sessions:

-The IRB Administration Office is available to conduct additional training on the Revised Common Rule upon request.
+The IRB Administration Office is available to Revised Common Rule training upon request.

 For more information regarding the WSU IRB and the Revised Common Rule, please contact IRB Training Coordinator, Heather Park-May at 313-993-7157 or email@example.com.